-PROBLEM CORRECTIVE ACTION None of the LEDs turn on when I Make sure you are using the supplied power adaptor and that it is plugged in to an appropriate power source.
-Check that the power source is turned on. plug in the power adaptor.
+PROBLEM CORRECTIVE ACTION None of the LEDs turn on when I supplied power adaptor and that it is plugged in to an eck that the power source is turned on. plug in the power adaptor.
 If the problem persists, you may have a hardware problem.
 In this case, you should contact your local vendor.
 I cannot access 1.
-Check to see if the ZyAIR is connected to your computer's console port. the ZyAIR via the console port.
+Check to see if the ZyAIR is s connected to your computer's console port. the ZyAIR via the console port.
 2. Check to see if the VT100 terminal emulation. communications program is configured correctly.
-The communications software should be configured as follows: 9600 bps is the default speed on leaving the factory.
-Try other speeds in case the speed has been changed.
-No parity, 8 data bits, 1 stop bit, data flow set to none.
+The communications software should be configured as 9600 bps is the default speed on leaving the factory.
+Try other speeds in case the speed has been changed. follows: No parity, 8 data bits, 1 stop bit, data flow set to none.